martijnswart01/martijnswart01.github.io/_projects/demo-project/index.md

 # Problem statement
 As microchips continue to shrink and production speeds increase, conventional vacuum pick-and-place systems face scaling limitations due to nozzle size constraints and clogging risks.

-In this project, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with:

-- Capillary adhesion using a water droplet
-- Laser induced explosive evaporation of the water to propel the chip
+In this project, I developed and validated a laser driven microchip propulsion mechanism that replaces vacuum gripping with a capillary adhesion using a water droplet, and a laser induced explosive evaporation of the droplet to propel the chip

 The goal was to identify a safe and repeatable concept in which a laser rapidly generates water vapour inside of the water droplet, generating pressure enough to propel a 0.1 mm² die.
 The strict constraint is to do this without damaging the die or the boundry system.

+## Methodology
+The project combined multiphysics simulation and experimental validation.

+A heat transfer model in COMSOL was developed to simulate pulsed Gaussian laser heating interating on the water ranging in parameters.
+The model mapped temperature evolution and identified the balance between sufficient heating and material damage.

+Experimentally, I characterized laser fluence limits.
+By varying spot size and exposure conditions, I established a safe operating window in which explosive evaporation occurs without system or chip damage.
+High speed imaging (4000 fps) was used to analyze droplet dynamics and die motion, while post process microscopy was used to validate the surface integrity.

+## Key findings
+For the parameters, a robust operational window was identified.
+Within this window, repeatable die propulsion was achieved in under 10 ms with negligible lateral displacement and no observable bulk die damage.
+The study proved that controlled explosive evaporation can function as a reliable micro actuation mechanism without transitioning into destructive laser material interaction.

-## Concept
+## Engineering contribution

-### Embeed images
+This work bridges thermodynamics, laser–material interaction, and microscale fluid dynamics to establish a physically validated propulsion mechanism.
+It translates theoretical superheating limits into a practical, experimentally confirmed parameter set suitable for system integration.
+The results provide a foundation for vacuum-free microchip handling systems and scalable inline propulsion arrays for high-throughput semiconductor manufacturing.

 {% include image-gallery.html images="project2.jpg" height="400" %}
 place the images in project folder/images then update the file path.